1st Infantry Division (France): 1944-1946: Reconstitution as 1st Infantry Division

-The infantry and artillery regiments voluntarily took the same name as the units of the 1st DIM of 1940.
-The division was initially equipped with ex-German equipment, former French army equipment (such as Hotchkiss H35 tanks and H39 to the 12th Chasseurs) and British equipment, in particular that supplied to the FFI units engaged in the Siege of Dunkirk.
-It was only partially re-equipped by the Americans, following political friction between de Gaulle and US President Truman.
+The infantry and artillery regiments voluntarily took the same name as the units of the 1re DIM of 1940.
+The division was initially equipped with ex-German equipment, former French army equipment (such as Hotchkiss H35 and H39 tanks, employed by the 12th Chasseurs) and British equipment, in particular that supplied to the FFI units engaged in the Siege of Dunkirk.
+Due to political disagreements between Charles de Gaulle and the Truman administration, only limited American arms were supplied.
 It only reached its theoretical strength of 16,150 men in September 1945.

-In April 1945, it was placed at the disposal of the 1st French Army and was engaged at the end of April and the beginning of May in the region of Strasbourg.

-Later it operated on the left bank of the Danube, to clear the rear of the 2nd Moroccan Infantry Division.
+In April 1945, it was placed at the disposal of the French 1st Army and was engaged at the end of April and the beginning of May in the region of Strasbourg.
+Later, it operated on the left bank of the Danube, to clear the rear of the 2nd Moroccan Infantry Division.
 In July 1945, the division moved to French-occupied Saarland.
 It was dissolved in April 1946.